DhwaniSaliya/DhwaniSaliya/README.md

 ## Hi there 👋

-I am Dhwani Saliya, a third-year Computer Science undergrad.
+I am Dhwani Saliya, a final-year Computer Science undergrad.
 I am a lifelong learner and passionate about software development.
 Welcome to my GitHub profile!

 <div align="center">
     <h2>🚀 About Me</h2>